The semi-analytic theory and computation of finite-depth standing water waves: Preliminaries

 We consider standing waves on an inviscid, irrotational, incompressible two-dimensional fluid of finite depth.
 We denote the velocity potential in physical space by $\phi(x,y,t)$, where the fluid velocity satisfies $\mb u=\nabla\phi$.
 We identify $\mbb R^2$ with the complex plane and parameterize the free surface and surface velocity potential by

-The kinematic condition and dynamic Bernoulli equation governing the time evolution of the free surface are \cite{johnson:book}
+The kinematic condition and dynamic Bernoulli equation governing the time evolution of the free surface are

-where $\mb n$ is the outward normal to the free surface, the $t$ subscript indicates a partial derivative, and $C(t)$ is an arbitrary function of time but not space, which accounts for the fact that only gradients of the velocity potential have physical significance.
+where $\mb n$ is the outward normal to the free surface, $g$ is the acceleration of gravity, the subscript $t$ is a partial derivative, and $C(t)$ is an arbitrary function of time but not space, which accounts for the fact that only gradients of the velocity potential have physical significance.
 This term can be set to zero, but we find that it is useful to retain it in the finite-depth problem.
 Here we neglect the effects of surface tension, which would introduce a curvature term in the Bernoulli equation; see \cite{abassi:semi2}.
-The governing equations can be viewed as evolving only the surface variables by observing that
+The governing equation for the surface velocity potential is obtained from the Bernoulli equation using

-where $\pa\phi/\pa n$ can be computed from $\varphi$ by applying the Dirichlet-Neumann operator \cite{craig:sulem}.
+where $\pa\phi/\pa n$ is computed from $\varphi$ by applying the Dirichlet-Neumann operator \cite{craig:sulem}.

 We assume the standing wave and fluid velocity are spatially periodic with period $L$ in physical space.
-In the infinite-depth case, Schwartz and Whitney \cite{schwartz1981semi}, Amick and Toland \cite{amick1987semi}, and Dyachenko et al \cite{dyachenko1996nonlinear} introduce a conformal map to pull back the fluid domain to the complex lower half-plane.
+In the infinite-depth case, Schwartz \& Whitney \cite{schwartz1981semi}, Amick \& Toland \cite{amick1987semi}, and Dyachenko et al \cite{dyachenko1996nonlinear} introduce a conformal map to pull back the fluid domain to the complex lower half-plane.
 We follow the same plan, but since the fluid depth is finite, the pre-image of the conformal map is a strip rather than a half-plane.
 As illustrated in figure~\ref{FDConformalMapImage}, we introduce

 as the spatial variable in conformal space and let

 denote the conformal map and its restriction to the real axis, which is mapped to the free surface of the fluid.
 We choose the period of the conformal domain to be fixed at $2\pi$ and denote the lower boundary of the strip by $\beta=-h(t)$, which evolves in time \cite{ruban:2005,turner2016time,quasi:finite}.
 We denote the conjugate harmonic function to $\phi$ in physical space by $\psi$, which is the stream function, and define the complex velocity potential in conformal space by